ashk123/psplife/readme.md

 ### How to run?

-- If you don't have a actual PSP (I've didn't test it on actual bare metal yet, then dw :>) you can run the .EBP file from release section on your emulator
+- If you don't have a actual PSP (I've didn't test it on actual bare metal yet, then dw :>) you can run the .PBP file from release section on your emulator

 - Or maybe you want to build the game by yourself, for building the game you need [_PSPDEV_](https://pspdev.github.io/quickstart.html) development kit. you can download the latest version form their repository